dalesgit/logseq-sd/pages/In touch.md

 	- bio-physical focusing, soul-collage, centering prayer, inner child work, IFS, any creating expression (**Carol next session**)
 	- visual journaling
 	- dialog with your inner critic
 	- Alison: in therapy a tapping on your head when you work with early traumatic experiences. thoughts and feelings are energy that can get stuck.
 Tapping is releasing the energy.
-(Chinese?)
+(Chinese?) cp.
+EST, Danny (tones, vibration)
+-